Skip to main content

 About Araguaia

-Araguaia National Park protects 562,312 hectares of the world's largest river island, Ilha do Bananal, and surrounding floodplain ecosystems where the Cerrado and Amazon biomes meet in central Brazil's Tocantins state.
-The park encompasses diverse habitats including seasonally flooded forests, palm swamps, grasslands, and transitional ecosystems that support exceptional biodiversity and serve as critical habitat for endangered species like the giant river otter and marsh deer.
-Established in 1959, Araguaia represents one of Brazil's oldest national parks and protects vital spawning grounds for numerous fish species that support regional fisheries.
-The seasonal flooding cycle of the Araguaia River creates dynamic ecosystems that support some of the highest concentrations of wildlife in central Brazil.
+Araguaia National Park protects 562,312 hectares of the northern third of Ilha do Bananal (Bananal Island), the world's largest fluvial island, where the Cerrado, Amazon, and Pantanal biomes converge in Tocantins state, central Brazil.
+[1] The park encompasses diverse habitats including seasonally flooded forests, palm swamps, grasslands, and transitional ecosystems that support exceptional biodiversity and serve as critical habitat for endangered species like the giant river otter and marsh deer.
+Established on 31 December 1959 by Federal Decree No. 45,570 under President Juscelino Kubitschek, Araguaia is one of Brazil's oldest national parks and protects vital spawning grounds for numerous fish species that support regional fisheries.
+[2] The seasonal flooding cycle of the Araguaia River creates dynamic ecosystems that support some of the highest concentrations of wildlife in central Brazil.

 Wildlife Ecosystems

-Araguaia National Park hosts an impressive array of wildlife, including endangered species like the giant river otter, jaguar, and Araguaian river dolphin.
-The park is particularly renowned for its bird diversity, with over 300 species recorded, including the hyacinth macaw and various waterbirds.
-The rivers and lagoons support numerous fish species, including the pirarucu, one of the world's largest freshwater fish.
-During the dry season, wildlife concentrates around permanent water bodies, offering excellent viewing opportunities for visitors.
+Araguaia National Park hosts an impressive array of wildlife, including endangered species such as the giant river otter (Pteronura brasiliensis), jaguar, and the Araguaian river dolphin (Inia araguaiaensis), a species described in 2014 as distinct from the Amazon river dolphin.
+[1] The park is particularly renowned for its bird diversity, with over 300 species recorded, including the hyacinth macaw and numerous waterbirds.
+The rivers and lagoons support numerous fish species, including the pirarucu (Arapaima gigas), one of the world's largest freshwater fish, which the park specifically aims to protect.
+[2] During the dry season, wildlife concentrates around permanent water bodies, offering excellent viewing opportunities.

 Flora Ecosystems

-The park showcases a diverse mixture of vegetation types, including cerrado (Brazilian savanna), tropical rainforest, and seasonal floodplain ecosystems.
-Notable plant species include buriti palms, ipê trees known for their vibrant flowers, and various aquatic plants in the wetland areas.
-During the flooding season, many plant species have adapted to survive underwater for extended periods.
-The vegetation varies significantly between the permanently dry areas and the seasonally flooded regions, creating distinct ecological zones throughout the park.
+The park showcases a diverse mixture of vegetation types, reflecting the convergence of cerrado, Amazon forest, and Pantanal influences.
+Notable plant species include buriti palms (Mauritia flexuosa), ipê trees known for their vibrant flowers, and various aquatic plants in the wetland areas.
+[1] During the flooding season, many plant species have adapted to survive underwater for extended periods.
+The vegetation varies significantly between permanently dry cerrado areas and seasonally flooded regions, creating distinct ecological zones.
+Gallery forests along river channels support denser, taller vegetation with a more humid microclimate characteristic of Amazonian influence.

 Geology

 The park's geology is characterized by alluvial formations created by the Araguaia River system.
-Bananal Island, the park's centerpiece, was formed by sedimentary deposits over millions of years.
-The landscape features a complex network of channels, lagoons, and seasonal floodplains.
+Bananal Island, the park's centerpiece, was formed by sedimentary deposits over millions of years as the Araguaia River split into two channels — the main Araguaia and the Javaés — enclosing the island between them.
+[1] The landscape features a complex network of channels, lagoons, and seasonal floodplains.
 The terrain is predominantly flat with slight elevations, typical of riverine environments.
-Seasonal flooding plays a crucial role in shaping the park's geology, creating a dynamic ecosystem that alternates between terrestrial and aquatic environments.
+Seasonal flooding plays a crucial role in shaping the park's geomorphology, creating a dynamic ecosystem that alternates between terrestrial and aquatic environments.

 Climate And Weather

 Araguaia National Park experiences a tropical savanna climate with distinct wet and dry seasons.
 The wet season runs from October to April, bringing heavy rainfall and higher humidity levels, while the dry season occurs from May to September with clearer skies and lower precipitation.
-Average temperatures range from 22°C to 32°C (72°F to 90°F) throughout the year.
-The best time to visit is during the dry season when access to trails and waterways is easier, though visitors should still prepare for occasional afternoon showers and high humidity.
+Average temperatures range from 22°C to 32°C throughout the year.
+The best time to visit is during the dry season when access to trails and waterways is easier and wildlife concentrates around permanent water bodies, offering excellent viewing opportunities.

 Human History